skypager/skypager/src/helpers/sketch/README.md

 const runtime = require('@skypager/node')
 // tell the runtime to use the sketch helper so that we can create modules to represent them runtime.use(require('@skypager/helpers-sketch'))
-// create an instance of the sketch helper by telling us the path const sketch = runtime.sketch({ path: '/path/to/file.sketch' })
+// create an instance of the sketch helper by giving us a name for it, and telling us the path const sketch = runtime.sketch('my-sketch-doc', { path: '/path/to/file.sketch' })

 async function main() {
   // returns an array of layer objects